Netherlands Student Permit

 Working while you study

 Students from non-EU countries can work here during their course if they have a work permit.
-The employer can apply for the permit on your behalf.
+The employer can submit for the permit on your behalf.
 International students can work up to ten hours a week during their course and full-time during vacations.

 Do I need a residence permit if I want to study in the Netherlands?